Download App

 Description

-A medium-sized species of frog reaching up to 3.5 cm in body length.
-It has a cream-brown or reddish-brown back with a wide brown longitudinal stripe along the middle that starts between the eyes.
+A medium-sized species of frog reaching up to 3.7 cm in body length.
+It has a tan, cream-brown, or reddish-brown back with a wide brown longitudinal stripe along the middle that starts between the eyes.
 There is a brown stripe from the nostril to past the arm.
-The belly is white and the male has a yellow or orange throat.
-The pupil is horizontal and the iris is gold.
-The groin is yellow or orange and the backs of the thighs are orange, with black spots or patches.
-Fingers are slightly webbed and toes are three-quarters webbed, both with small discs.
+The belly is cream to white and the male has a yellow or orange throat with dark flecks.
+The pupil is horizontal and the iris is copper-gold.
+The groin is yellow, red, or orange and the backs of the thighs are orange, often with dark patches and occasionally with small dark spots.
+The backs of the thighs are bright orange, occasionally with black spots or patches.
+Fingers are long and unwebbed, and toes are three-quarters webbed, both with prominent discs.
 Males have a yellow back in the breeding season.

 Breeding Biology

-Eggs are laid singly or in small rows, and are attached to vegetation near the surface of the water in ponds, swamps, dams, and creeks.
-Tadpoles can reach a total length of up to nearly 6 cm and are dark brown in colour.
+Eggs are laid singly or in small rows, and are attached to vegetation near the surface of the water in permanent or ephemeral ponds, swamps, dams, and slow-flowing pools in streams.
+Tadpoles can reach a total length of up to nearly 6 cm and are dark brown in colour, often with a dull copper sheen.
 They often remain near the surface of water bodies, and take around three months to develop into frogs.
-Breeds during spring to summer.
+Breeds mostly during spring to summer.

 Similar Species